 - All disk devices attached to AMCC JNI or LSI Logic HBAs must be for use only by CXFS disks; do not attach non-disk devices to any Fibre Channel HBA that is configured for CXFS use.
-This restriction is required because all disk devices on these HBAs, configured for CXFS, make use of the whole disk volume, which must be conveyed to Solaris via modification in the HBA driver to the value returned by the READ_CAPACITY SCSI command. - The xvm command displays duplicate entries of physvols.
+This restriction is required because all disk devices on these HBAs, configured for CXFS, make use of the whole disk volume, which must be conveyed to Solaris via modification in the HBA driver to the value returned by the READ_CAPACITY SCSI command. - CXFS does not automatically detect WWPNs for LSI HBAs.
+See "I/O Fencing for Solaris" on page 145 for instructions to set up a fencing configuration. - The xvm command displays duplicate entries of physvols.
 The number of duplicate entries correspond to the devices for each LUN.

-See also Appendix B, "Filesystem and Logical Unit Specifications" on page 255.
+See also Appendix B, "Filesystem and Logical Unit Specifications" on page 257.